lachlan-00/ampache-scripts/README.md

 NEWS
 ----

+Added  directional sync
+ * /torb (to pull data into rhythmbox only)
+ * /tomysql (to insert ratings that aren't in mysql into the database)

 merge-with-rhythmbox is now two-way syncing ratings!

 If you set a rating in rhythmbox it will be set on ampache when no rating is found